- Welcome to the Knowledge Base

 Once you have opened the required Form Layout select the Automation tab:

-On this tab you will see any existing Button or On Save Processes that are already configured for this Form Layout.
-Select the New Process Button action, which will show a new dialogue box and allow you to configure the new Process.
+On this tab you will see any existing automation that is already configured for this Form Layout.
+Click New Process Button, which will show a new dialogue box and allow you to configure the new Process.

-- Script Location: You will need to select the Script Library in order to use the correct version of the script
+- Script Location: Select Script Library in order to use the correct version of the script

 - Script: This should always be set to DocuSign Integration